-Microsoft Windows users can identify what drives Windows has detected by opening My Computer or pressing the Windows key + E. In the picture is an example of what My Computer may look like.
-As can be seen in this example, three different drive types are listed.
+Microsoft Windows users can identify which drives Windows has detected by opening My Computer or pressing the Windows key + E. The picture to the right is an example of what My Computer may look like.
+As you can see in this example, three different drive types are listed.

 3 1/2 Floppy (A:)

-If the computer has a floppy disk drive, this drive will be visible.
-If any floppy diskette is in the computer and the A: drive is opened its contents will be shown.
+If the computer has a floppy disk drive, this drive will be visible and is usually set as the A: drive.
+If any floppy diskette is in the computer and the A: drive is opened, its contents will be shown.

 Local Disk (C:), New Volume (D:), and New Volume (E:)

-Next, in this example, the C:, D: and E: are all hard drives or partitions installed on this computer.
-Often most computers only have a C: drive.
-The hard drive is the primary location of where all files are stored on your computer.
+Next, in this example, the C:, D: and E: are all hard drives or partitions in a hard drive which are installed on this computer.
+Most computers commonly have just a C: drive.
+The hard drive is the primary location where all files are stored on your computer.

 Compact Disc (F:)